Identify Tax-Exemption Items & Start your GST Free Businesses in India

 • Absolute Exemption from GST: Supply of the specific good is GST exempt regardless of who the supplier of the good or the receiver of the good is and whether the good is supplied within the state or out of the state.

-• Conditional exemption from GST: Supply of specific goods is GST exempt under some specific terms and conditions notified in the GST Act, amendment.
+• Conditional exemption from GST: The supply of specific goods is GST-exempt under some particular terms and conditions notified in the GST Act amendment.

-One thing you have to note is that goods under SGST or CGST exemption does not get immediately grant for IGST exemption.
-It has to be specified by the GST Act, amendment or notification that supply of a specific good is IGST exemption too.
+One thing you have to note is that goods under SGST or CGST exemption do not get immediately granted IGST exemption.
+It has to be specified by the GST Act, amendment, or notification that the supply of a specific good is an IGST exemption, too.

 Here are some key examples of GST Exempt Goods:

-• Fresh and dried vegetables including onions, potatoes, sweet potatoes and various leguminous vegetables and more.
+• Fresh and dried vegetables, including onions, potatoes, sweet potatoes, various leguminous vegetables, and more.

 • Fresh ginger, garlic, unroasted coffee beans, grapes, melon, unprocessed green tea leaves, and so on